Casper-Guo/Armchair-Strategist/README.md

 - `IsSlick`: (bool) Whether the lap is completed on slick tyres
 - `CompoundName`: (str) The name of the compound used for this lap (C1, C2, C3, C4, C5, INTERMEDIATE, WET)
 - `IsValid`: (bool) See documentation
-- `PctFromRep`: (float) Percent difference between the current lap time and the representative lap time of the event, accurate to three digits
+- `DeltaToRep`: (float) Difference between the lap time and the representative lap time of the event in seconds
-- `PctFromFastest`: (float) Percent difference between the current lap time and fastest lap time of the event, accurate to three digits
+- `DeltaToFastest`: (float) Difference between the current lap time and fastest lap time of the event in seconds
-- `PctFromLapRep`: (float) Percent difference between the current lap time and the representative lap time for all laps of the same lap number, accurate to three digits
+- `DeltaToLapRep`: (float) Difference between the current lap time and the lap representative time as a percentage in seconds
-- `DeltaToRep`: (float) `DeltaToRep` in seconds, accurate to three digits
+- `PctFromRep`: (float) Difference between the lap time and the representative lap time of the event as a percentage
-- `DeltaToFastest`: (float) `DeltaToFastest` in seconds, accurate to three digits
+- `PctFromFastest`: (float) Difference between the current lap time and fastest lap time of the event as a percentage
-- `DeltaToLapRep`: (float) `DeltaToLapRep` in seconds, accurate to three digits
+- `PctFromLapRep`: (float) Difference between the current lap time and the lap representative time as a percentage